 We are heavily dependent upon our labor workforce in the geographic areas where we conduct our business.
 Our compensation packages are designed to provide benefits commensurate with our level of expected service.
-However, within our retail and logistics operations, we face the challenge of filling many positions at wage scales that are appropriate to the industry and competitive factors.
+However, within our retail and logistics operations, we face the challenge of filling many positions at wage scales that are appropriate to the industry and other competitive factors.
+Many of our team members in our stores are in entry-level or part-time positions that historically have high rates of turnover.
+We are also dependent on the team members who staff our logistics and distribution facilities, many of whom are skilled.
 In addition, there is the risk that prevailing wage rates for our labor workforce will increase in the future and that the costs of employee benefits will rise, resulting in increased expenses that could adversely affect our profitability.
-We also face other risks in meeting our labor needs, including competition for qualified personnel and overall unemployment levels.
+We also face other risks in meeting our labor needs, including competition for qualified personnel, overall unemployment and underemployment levels, demand for certain labor expertise, changing demographics, health and other insurance costs, adoption of new or revised employment and labor laws and regulations, and the impact of public health issues (including the ongoing COVID-19 pandemic), or natural disasters or severe weather events (including due to climate change).
 Changes in any of these factors, including a shortage of available workforce in areas in which we operate, could interfere with our ability to adequately service our customers or to open suitable locations and could result in increasing labor costs.